-South-side sign crusader questions politicians on their banners
+Southside sign crusader questions politicians on their banners

 The 71-year-old retiree didn't want to be identified.
 He fears his actions will bring unwanted attention from the law.

-He saw the News 4 story on May 17 about the north-side Oklahoma City man that was vandalizing and taking away illegally placed street signs.
+He saw the News 4 story on May 17 about the northside Oklahoma City man that was vandalizing and taking away illegally placed street signs.

 It brings up the question: can you get in trouble for picking up an illegally placed sign?